2015 Formula One World Championship

 Hamilton secured his third Drivers' Championship with three races left in the season.
 The runner-up was his teammate Nico Rosberg, 59 points behind, with Ferrari's Sebastian Vettel third, another 44 points adrift.
 Mercedes AMG Petronas F1 Team clinched the 2015 Constructors' Championship at the Russian Grand Prix, ahead of Ferrari and Williams, and ended the season with a record 703 points.
 Hamilton also won the FIA Pole Trophy with a total of 11 pole positions in the season and the DHL Fastest Lap Award.
 Ferrari won the inaugural DHL Fastest Pit Stop Award.
+This season was also the first in which future World Champion Max Verstappen competed.

 Teams and drivers

 The following teams and drivers took part in the 2015 Formula One World Championship.
 All teams competed with tyres supplied by Pirelli.

 Free practice drivers

 Four drivers drove as third or test drivers throughout the season.